Talentship/frontend-challenge/readme.md

 - Pagination to navigate between cards
 - Navigation when clicking on customer cards
 - in internal page with more details of customers (use your creativity)
-- We'll be happy, if you write unit tests for it
+- We'll be happy, if you write unit tests for it1

 ## _Main Objective_
  - Your coding style